 Recycling is, of course, a massive issue these days, and there are even websites out there dedicated to having a ‘recycled wedding’.
 We often get asked whether we can recycle a family heirloom or other item of jewellery to make a new pair of wedding rings.
 Not everyone’s motivations are green though – people often want to reuse an heirloom for sentimental reasons, or simply to save money.

-Here’s my quick guide to making a recycled wedding ring:
+Here’s a quick guide to making a recycled wedding ring:

 Option one: We can get our workshop to melt the ring down and reshape it as a new ring.
 It’s such a romantic idea, but we’ve never yet had the chance to carry it out!
 This is because it’s so time-consuming for our lovely workshop that it would cost far more than the cost of buying a new ring.
-This is a big shame – I really want to see it happen in practice – so please let me know if you want me to get a quote for you!
+This is a big shame – we really want to see it happen in practice – so please let us know if you want us to get a quote for you!

 Option two is for us to take your ring and add it to a batch of metal, from which the new ring can be cast, along with many others.
 This is a great middle-ground, but if you’re going down this route for sentimental reasons then be warned – we can’t guarantee what proportion of your old ring will be in the new one.
 I may as well also tell you now that, if you’re looking to save money, the cost of administering this process probably means the ring will cost more than it would do new.